 The shift toward heightened awareness for environmental issues is a chance for companies to look beyond traditional climate management.
 Implementing novel solutions is taking place at every conceivable organizational level.
 Combining IoT and sustainability has many faces.
 Connecting different devices and older-generation equipment, overcoming the brownfield hurdle, and actually getting rewired for the Internet of Things are all challenges that need to be faced.
 One possibility to do this is by introducing lightweight IoT-enabling solutions such as IoT platforms.
 These come with their own infrastructure and toolchain.

 This is where our work comes in.
-Over the past two years, we have worked on Reswarm, an Industrial IoT (IIoT) development studio with IoT device management and app development capabilities.
-Reswarm enables companies to build, configure, and manage device swarms within a fully customizable and scalable digital platform.
+Over the past two years, we have worked on an Industrial IoT (IIoT) development studio with IoT device management and app development capabilities.
+The IoT development studio by Record Evolution enables companies to build, configure, and manage device swarms within a fully customizable and scalable digital platform.
 Remote device management, remote app development, and the deployment of devices, as well as the configuration of IIoT data streaming, are offered within a SaaS setting that is intuitive and easy to use.

-Specifically, Reswarm allows you to integrate a cloud data science platform (such as Repods) to load your IoT data.
-There, you perform advanced analytics and train machine learning models that you can roll out on your IoT devices with Reswarm.
+Specifically, the IoT development studio by Record Evolution allows you to integrate a cloud data science studio to load your IoT data.
+There, you perform advanced analytics and train machine learning models that you can roll out on your IoT devices.
 You roll out these apps on the IoT devices in near real-time and get instant feedback from the devices.

 In this way, companies can create a full-circle IoT solution encompassing data collection, analytics, the training of ML models, device management, app development, and app deployment over the air.
 Our effort has been to build a lean service that unites IoT and sustainability with the combined assets of IoT connectivity and cloud computing.